-The Florida Drinking Water Program is a subsection of DEP, and involves six district offices located throughout the state, seven delegated Florida Department of Health (DOH) county programs, the DOH's Laboratory Program, and both the DEP and DOH headquarters offices located in Tallahassee.
-The number one priority for DEP and its delegated programs is to make sure Florida's drinking water systems are safe and being properly monitored.
+The Florida Drinking Water Program is a subsection of DEP, and involves six district offices located throughout the state, seven delegated Florida Department of Health (DOH) county programs, DOH's Laboratory Program, and both DEP and DOH headquarters' offices located in Tallahassee.
+The highest priority for DEP and its delegated programs is to make sure Florida's drinking water systems are safe and being properly monitored.

-At the end of 2019, the State of Florida had 5,107 active public water systems (1,614 community systems; 781 non-transient, non-community systems; and 2,712 transient non-community systems).
+At the end of 2020, Florida had 5,068 active public water systems (1,607 community systems; 771 non-transient, non-community systems; and 2,690 transient non-community systems).

-This report provides the numbers of violations during 2019 in the following categories:
+This report provides the numbers of violations during 2020 in the following categories: